kaushalvivek/Music-Downloader/ReadMe.md

 Product
 --------

 >**MusicDownloader** is a product born out of necessity.
 Though the streaming services nowadays are pretty awesome, there are times when you just need the song.
 Old-fashioned way.
 On your machine.
 Or you need information about a new artist you have just been introduced to.
 This product solves that problem, by making downloading songs as easy as it gets.
-No more scrambling with scams and adware on mp3 download sites.
+No more scrambling with scams and adware on mp3 download sites. <br />
 >Hope you like it!